timozander/timozander.de/src/content/blog/using-pulumi-with-hcloud.md

 ```

 Furthermore, I generated a fresh SSH key that I will use for the Pulumi provisioning, but also linked already existing keys to the server.
 This way, I can conveniently access it after its provisioning.
-In the Hetzner Cloud Console, you can add Labels to your keys, so that they can be specifically queried here.
+In the Hetzner Cloud Console, you can add labels to your keys, so that they can be specifically queried here.

 ```ts
 // Get all SSH keys that should be assigned to server